Your Experience Aboard an Ecosystems Surveys Branch Cruise

 sleep, draw, watch TV/movies or do their laundry.

-The Bigelow has a separate workout room, complete with a Bowflex Universal Machine, dumbbells, stationary bikes, a head and shower.
+The Bigelow has a separate workout room, complete with an elliptical, weights, stationary bike, a head, and shower.
 All ships have satellite TV and a selection of

 movies available.
 If you're lucky, these may include brand new releases.